-The SCCD has been changed from 17 October 2022 to the 2 October 2023.
+The SCCD has been changed from 17 October 2022 to the 23 October 2023.
 Therefore, the target date for the development of the management system and associated operational team for the LTTOT is now 31 March 2023.
 The source of information for this Performance Commitment is the TWUL Thames Tideway Tunnel Level 1 Programme.
 An update of the One LTT Integrated Management System Implementation Programme is provided Monthly by the Integrated Management System Development Manager.
 The plan is consolidated within the overall programme and when complete is approved by the System Operator project manager.
 Other sources are provided by the Progressive Assurance Workstreams.

 A baseline is established for the activities within the System Operator plan.
 Each individual activity is then progressed monthly and the Percentage of Completion (POC) of the Plan being reported against the established baseline to achieve the target dates specified with the Performance Commitment.
 The forecast System Commissioning Commencement Date (SCDD) is provided quarterly by Tideway.
 Agreed change to the SCCD triggers a revised target for completion of the activities associated with this Performance Commitment.
 Progress is assessed against each item with POC determined against key milestones.
-Overall completion percentage is calculated using the table noted in the method statement.
+Overall completion percentage is calculated using a table which denotes eight actions with an even weighting to get to 100%.